 ERP therapy (exposure and response prevention) and ExRP (exposure and ritual prevention) are psychotherapies used to treat obsessive-compulsive disorder (OCD).
-ERP was developed in the 1970s and 1980s by psychologist Edna Foa and colleagues at the University of Pennsylvania, although the basic principles of the treatment were well known for decades prior.
+ERP was pioneered in the 1960s by British psychologist Vic Meyer.
+Edna Foa and her colleagues at the University of Pennsylvania further developed it and gave ERP its name in the 1970s and 1980s.[Read more…]

 A rarely discussed symptom of OCD is an overwhelming need to confess “sins,” even when the transgressions are very slight.
 Typically this will arise in the context of a marriage or romantic relationship.
 At first, what is confessed may not seem so minor.
 However, if the problem is not addressed, the confessed acts often become quite trivial.[Read more…]

 Many people with OCD engage in compulsive hand washing.
 This habit can become excessive, at times resulting in raw and broken skin.
 There are two ways that hand washing can get out of control: 1) time spent washing, and 2) frequency of washing.

 Excessive hand washing may be the single most common observable symptom of OCD, and is probably the behavior most commonly associated with OCD.
 But how much is too much?
 Many people with OCD become quite comfortable washing their hands several times per day.
 However, the frequency can sometimes escalate, becoming a real impediment to living a “normal” life.[Read more…]

 Could I really stab someone with a knife?
 What if I lost control?
 Thoughts and urges about hurting someone – against your will – characterize harm OCD.[Read more…]